nekoyume/nekoyume/docs/white_paper.md

 [1, 82, 91, 93, ...
 3, 10]
 ```

-Adventurers can acquire various items through the adventure.
-However, since gold is only available through transactions, you have to grow through adventure and obtain good things through a battle with stronger monsters, so you receive a lot of gold in the market.
+Players can acquire various in-game items through the adventure.
+However, since gold is only available through transactions, the players are required undertake adventures and obtain items through battles against stronger monsters, enabling the players to receive a lot of gold in the market.

-The life cycle of the adventurer adopted the [Dungeon World] rule.
-Dungeon World is a fantasy TRPG rule based on Apocalypse World Engine and Dungeons & Dragons by Sage LaTorra and Adam Koebel.
-Since Dungeon World inherits the characteristics of TRPG, where player interactions are very important, it is suitable for the characteristics of a blockchain involving multiple users, and since all of the user's actions are designed to be judged by rolling a hexahedral dice twice, we determined that it is suitable to use random element.
+The life cycle of the adventurer has been adopted from the [Dungeon World] rule.
+Dungeon World is a fantasy tactical role-playing game (TRPG)based on Apocalypse World Engine and Dungeons & Dragons by Sage LaTorra and Adam Koebel.
+Since Dungeon World inherits the characteristics of TRPG, where player interactions are very important, it is suitable for the application of blockchain involving multiple users.
+Moreover, since all of the user's actions are designed to be judged by rolling a hexahedral dice twice, it is suitable to use random element.

 ### 5.2.
 Cat

-Cat is the same as the miner in the bitcoin.
-When the adventurer's move information comes in, the cat shares the move information with the other cats and explores blocks that package the move information.
+The function of a Cat in Nekoyume is identical to that of a miner in Bitcoin.
+After receiving the adventurer's move information, the cat shares the move information with the other cats and explores blocks that package the move information.

 #### 5.2.1.
 Block generation consensus

-Nekoyume has adopted the hashcash as a key consensus because it uses the Hash random require proof the work.
-Since the block generation cycle is aimed at 15 seconds, if the average of the recent block generation time is lower than 15 seconds, the demanding difficulty increases.
-Conversely, if it is higher than 15 seconds, the hard difficulty becomes lower.
+Nekoyume adopted the hashcash as a key consensus because it uses the Hash random with proof-of-work requirement.
+Since the block generation cycle is limited to 15 seconds, if the average of the recent block generation time is lower than 15 seconds, the demanding difficulty increases.
+Conversely, the average of the recent block generation time is higher than 15 seconds, the hard difficulty becomes lower.

 #### 5.2.2.
 Compensation system

-Once you have completed the block search, you can receive gold for the miner's compensation.
-Gold rewards are initially awarded 16 gold per block, decrease to half every four years,  and will be fixed at one gold per block after 16 years.
+After the completion of block search, the miner can receive gold as compensation.
+Initially, 16 gold per block are awarded; the reward reduces by half every four years, and will be affixed at one gold per block after 16 years.

 ```eval_rst
 +-----------------------------------+-----------------------+
 | Total miner & client incentive/4y | Reward gold per block |